So, what are the best things to do in New Delhi, India with kids?

 We enjoyed looking at the train models the most.
 Thea loved the one that showed how a 6-bed cabin carriage looks from the inside.
 It is entertaining and educational for sure.

 Visitors can try simulators, but they were not available at the time of our visit.
 We went to the first floor to explore the Miniature India exhibit.
 Actually, it was way better than I expected.
 It’s really great for kids!

 There is a cafeteria and a souvenir shop – we didn’t try the former and can’t recommend the latter unless you are looking for a cheap keychain.

 Overall it is a fun place to go to with kids of all ages.

 6. Lodhi Gardens

 I love Lodhi Gardens!
+It’s a perfect place to go to with kids in New Delhi.
 We went there because I was googling for dog-friendly places, and this park was one of them.

 Before we went to Lodhi Gardens, our perception of Delhi was rather negative.
 It seemed to be a kind of visual pollution wherever we looked.
 However, Delhi is full of beautiful jewels, and Lodhi is one of them!

 This sprawling green park located in the heart of Delhi is a marvelous place to spend some time in a historical setting.
 It houses the mausoleums of two Delhi Sultanate rulers.
 In addition, there are other ancient structures and attractions like a National Bonsai Park, a lake, and a glasshouse.